Back Mental Health Support Team

 In 2017, the Government published its Green Paper for transforming and expanding children and young people’s mental health care, and this included establishing the new Mental Health Support Teams to be based in schools and colleges.

-Each MHST will cover a population of approximately 8,000 school-aged children.
-The team will comprise four Education Mental Health Practitioners (EMHPs), two EMHP Supervisors and a Team Manager.
-These roles are designed to add resource to the existing structures in education settings, rather than replace any existing support.
+Each MHST will cover a population of approximately 8,000 school-aged children..
+These teams are designed to add resource to the existing structures in education settings, rather than replace any existing support.

 Developing MHSTs are a key part of the ‘BNSSG Long Term Plan’ for children and young people, which aims to provide an MHST service to 25% of all school-aged children by 2023.